bjrichards/embedded-system-learning/traffic_light/README.md

 <img src="./Image.jpeg" alt="Image of traffic light project" width="400"/>

-In the image you will notice there are three resistors in the image, which corresponds to the 141 ohm resistor in the circuit diagram.
+In the image you will notice there are three resistors, which corresponds to the 141 ohm resistor in the circuit diagram.
 This is due to the limited resistors I had.
 In order to get around the 150 ohms I was aiming for, I used three 47 ohm resistors in series.